Masterain98/PlexMuxy/README.md

     - Usually are external 5.1 Channel audio and audio commentary

   - Subtitle
-    - Determine the language by file name, including Simplified Chinese, Traditional Chinese, Japanese, SC&JP, TC&JP
+    - Determine the language by file name, including Simplified Chinese, Traditional Chinese, Japanese, SC&JP, TC&JP, Russian
       - For Simplified Chinese, track name will be `chs` , and language is marked as `chi`
       - For Traditional Chinese, track name will be `cht`, and language is marked as `chi`
       - For Japanese, track name will be `jpn` and language is marked as `jpn`
       - For SC&JP, track name will be `jp_sc` and language is marked as `chi`
       - For TC&JP, track name will be `jp_tc` and language is marked as `chi`
+      - For Russian, track name will be `rus` and language is marked as `rus`

     - Determine the subtitle author by file name